-While the majority of your digital manufacturing marketing content should be made available for free, you should consider gating some of your best content offerings.
+While the majority of your digital marketing content should be made available for free, you should consider gating some of your best content offerings.
 Gating is a great way to generate new business leads, especially those that are higher in the sales decision cycle.
 By requiring users to provide their email address in order to access this quality content, you gain the ability to send these users follow-up marketing messages that are more specifically tailored to their needs.
 As you further the level of engagement with these users, you build brand equity and trust so that when they are ready to make a buying decision, your firm is who they think of first.

-A commitment to manufacturing marketing is important because, as the younger generation of your customers’ employees become buyers and other decision makers, it will become even more necessary to provide them with the information they are seeking in the formats they wish to receive it.
+A commitment to manufacturing marketing is important because, as the younger generation of your customers’ employees become buyers and other decision-makers, it will become even more necessary to provide them with the information they are seeking in the formats they wish to receive it.
 This largely means digital marketing.
 Make sure that your website, your search engine optimization program, email marketing, blog posts, and social media platforms are all optimized to help educate and ultimately persuade.

 Manufacturing marketing can also help differentiate your business and your brand from the competition.
-Even if your company manufactures commodity products, an effective manufacturing marketing campaign can enhance your customers’ opinion of your product offerings, making them more apt to buy from you.
+Even if your company manufactures commodity products, an effective marketing campaign can enhance your customers’ opinion of your product offerings, making them more apt to buy from you.
 This can also, in some instances, allow you to charge higher prices.
-At minimum, consistent manufacturing marketing efforts will keep your brand top-of-mind with your customers so that they think of you first when it’s time to enter into a buying decision.
-Another great opportunity that comes from a focused manufacturing marketing effort is to offer social proof that your company is the right solution.
+At a minimum, consistent marketing efforts will keep your brand top-of-mind with your customers so that they think of you first when it’s time to enter into a buying decision.
+Another great opportunity that comes from a focused marketing effort is to offer social proof that your company is the right solution.
 Content such as customer reviews and testimonials, case studies, and examples of how your products solved a customer’s problem are all great ways to show how your business provides effective solutions in a way that your prospects will value and trust.